 Pain in the Workplace: The Importance of Occupational Health

 Work and pain are inextricably linked.
-Pain affects work and work affects pain.
+Chronic ain affects work and work affects pain.
 This section will look at how the two are linked, and some causes of one on the other.

 How Pain Affects Work

 Pain in the workplace can have a significant impact on an individual’s ability to perform their job duties effectively.
-Pain can cause a decrease in productivity, an increase in absenteeism, and can even lead to long-term disability.
-It is important for individuals to recognize the impact that pain can have on their work and to take steps to manage it effectively.
+Chronic ain can cause a decrease in productivity, an increase in absenteeism, and can even lead to long-term disability.
+It is important for individuals to recognize the impact that chronic pain can have on their work and to take steps to manage it effectively.

 Pain not only affects an individual’s work, but it can also have a burden on the employer.
-Work-related pain can lead to increased healthcare costs, workers’ compensation claims, and decreased productivity.
-In addition, pain can result in increased absenteeism and employee turnover, as well as decrease motivation.
-Employers should take steps to promote a healthy work environment and provide accommodations for employees who experience pain.
+Work-related chronic pain can lead to increased healthcare costs, workers’ compensation claims, and decreased productivity.
+In addition, chronic pain can result in increased absenteeism and employee turnover, as well as decrease motivation.
+An injured employee can be out for several weeks or more than three months at a given time.
+Employers should take steps to promote a healthy work environment and provide accommodations for employees who experience chronic pain, reducing injuries in the first place.
 By focusing on pain management and prevention, employers can improve the overall well-being of their employees and create a more productive work environment.

 Common Work-Related Injuries